 If you’re planning a honeymoon to Greece, lucky you!
-Greece is not only a beautiful country full of scenic ocean views, cascading cliff sides and mountain ranges and distinct food and culture, it’s also very affordable.
+Greece is not only a beautiful country full of scenic ocean views, cascading cliff sides and mountain ranges, and distinct food and culture, it’s also very affordable.
 While the Greek coast and isles plenty of attention, honeymooners will also love exploring the interior of the country and all the adventure and beautiful sights that it holds.
 Below honeymooners can find a detailed travel itinerary to help make their honeymoon one of the most romantic yet.

 When to visit Greece

-The best time to honeymoon in Greece is between late May and early October, when weather is great and the rain is light.
+The best time to honeymoon in Greece is between late May and early October when the weather is great and the rain is light.
 The sea stays warm throughout the summer, so if you have plans to swim July through September is a great time to get in the water.
 August is the peak tourist season so September and October are great months to consider honeymooning in Greece.

 Helpful info on your Greece honeymoon

 - The water: in the major cities, you can drink the tap water.
 However, on islands and in rural areas, it’s strongly encouraged to stick to bottled water on your honeymoon.

 - Tipping: It changes across Greece a lot.
 Some serves may include their tip in the bill, but it is still a common practice, especially in popular tourist destinations.
 Taxi drivers typically expect a tip and it’s also customary to tip local tour guides.

 - Travel light: Chances are, you’ll ride every kind of transportation getting to and getting around Greece on your honeymoon.
 So expect to lug your bags on and off planes, trains, boats and cabs.
 Make sure not to bring much luggage so traveling will be easy.
 Chances are, you’ll only need a few swim suits, some summer clothes and a jacket incase nights get chilly and you want to take a romantic walk.